 Normally, sweating helps cool the body to prevent overheating.
-When sweating is so excessive that it disrupts normal daily life, and causes anxiety and it is likely hyperhidrosis.
+When sweating is so excessive that it disrupts normal daily life and causes anxiety, it is likely hyperhidrosis.

 What is hyperhidrosis?

 Hyperhidrosis is a medical condition that causes abnormal excessive sweating unrelated to external heat or exercise.
-It can affect the palms, feet, underarms, groin and/or head.
-Most people sweat in only one or two areas, but the sweating is so intense that it may soak through clothing and drip off your hands.
+It can affect the palms, feet, underarms, groin and head.
+This condition causes sweating that is so intense that it can soak through clothing and drip off your hands.
 People affected with hyperhidrosis may sweat even when they are cold.

 Excessive sweating can cause a person to lose confidence, become self-conscious, create performance anxiety, panic, depression, social avoidance, and low self-esteem.